"You can perfect stuff

 I watched an interesting (well, at least to me. . .) documentary the other day called, I Dream of Wires.
-It is a 90 minute history of the music synthesizer.
-I knew just a tidbit of the history, but learned so much more.
+It is a 90-minute history of the music synthesizer.
+I knew just a tidbit of the history of electronic music but learned so much more watching this great movie.
 As a musician, I used to own two synthesizers, but they were two of the very common, yet not "real" synthesizers.
-The original real ones would take up a wall in a good sized room.
+The original real ones would take up a wall in a good-sized room.

 It is our imperfections that entice.
 It is that crooked smile of Holly Hunter in the movie, The Firm, along with the so un-Tom Cruise-like character played by David Strathairn who so loved that crooked smile.
 And, as she said, "Well, It's not my best feature!"
 David's character was amazed.
 "Well. . . what is, sweetheart?
 (I love the movie, but that is my favorite scene in the whole movie)

 The kid getting straight A's in school was the holy grail.
 I did it one quarter in one school year in third grade.
 Never to be repeated again.
 My uniqueness remained intact!
 I made it through with all my imperfections.
 And, I think we all are far better off with our idiosyncrasies and imperfections.
 Screw the perfect world.
 Oops.
 That was prejudicial, wasn't it!?

 I Exercise My Preference And Gladly Choose The Imperfect And Delightfully Flawed.